Eonics-AJDulk/recipe-manager-jhipster/README.md

 1. **Vegetarian Recipes**

    - `vegatarian`: Filter recipes based on whether they are vegetarian.
-Use `true` or `false` to specify, or leave it empty for no filter.
+Use `true` or `false` to specify or leave it empty for no filter.
      (Note: The property name is misspelled in the API, but it is kept as is for consistency with the original API.)

 2. **Number of Servings**